 - need to talk with a school counselor or psychologist periodically

 - be at a higher risk for suicide

 What Teachers Can Do

-Treatment for bipolar disorder usually involves the use of medications, such as mood stabilizers, and counseling or psychotherapy.
+Treatment for bipolar disorder usually involves the use of medicines and counseling or psychotherapy.
 Teachers need to watch for extreme behavioral changes or any signs of suicidal thoughts.
 Educators should take these signs seriously.
-The student's parents or guardians, psychologist, or other health care professionals can talk to school staff about how to respond to such situations.
+The student's parents or guardians, psychologist, or other health care professionals will have a plan for how to respond to such situations.

 Provide a consistent schedule, and offer praise for positive behaviors.
 Encourage students with bipolar disorder to participate in all school-based activities as best they can, when they can.
 Students with bipolar disorder should have a behavior intervention plan in place.

-Plan and agree on a "safe place" with your student — a place to go if he or she feels overwhelmed or just needs to relax.
-You also can agree on a "safe person" (possibly you) your student can talk to.
-When your student needs to go to the safe place or talk with the safe person, allow for a discreet exit without drawing his or her classmates' attention.
+Plan and agree on a "safe place" with your student — a place to go if they feel overwhelmed or just need to relax.
+You also can agree on a "safe person" (such as the school counselor) your student can talk to.
+When your student needs to go to the safe place or talk with the safe person, allow for a discreet exit without drawing their classmates' attention.

-If the student does not have an individualized education plan (IEP) or a 504 education plan, consult with a school counselor, psychologist, or social worker to see if developing a plan with parents or guardians would help.
-If the student does have an IEP or 504, make sure to follow the plan's requirements.
+If the student does not have an individualized education plan (IEP) or a 504 education plan, talk with a school counselor, psychologist, or social worker to develop a plan with parents or guardians.
+If the student does have an IEP or 504, follow the plan's requirements.